Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 @subsection occt_fcug_3_3 NCollections
 @subsubsection occt_fcug_3_3_1 Overview

-*NCollection* package allows to not use WOK development environment in projects.
-Though it is quite natural to develop a code based on OCCT in any environment accepted in the industry, there is still one limitation: the so-called OCCT generic classes provided in TCollection package require compilation of the definitions in the CDL language and therefore can only be instantiated in WOK development environment.

-The NCollection library provides a full replacement of all TCollection generic classes so that any OCCT collection could be instantiated via C++ template or macro definitions.
-It can be used in WOK as a package development unit, or in any other configuration, since it only uses the standard capabilities of C++ compiler.
+The *NCollection* package provides a set of template collection classes used throughout OCCT.

 Macro definitions of these classes are stored in *NCollection_Define\*.hxx* files.
 These definitions are now obsolete though still can be used, particularly for compatibility with the existing code.
-On the contrary, template classes in *NCollection_\*.hxx* files are recommended, they are supported by OPEN CASCADE Company and further developed according to various needs.

-The technology used in this unit continues and complements the one offered in the header file *Standard_DefineHandle* -- allowing to implement outside CDL the classes managed by Handle, also providing OCCT RTTI support.

 @subsubsection occt_fcug_3_3_2 Instantiation of collection classes